huaminghuangtw/Evergreen-Notes/Permanent-Notes/sleep.md

 * 睡覺時，環境要冷，手腳要暖

-Aim for consistent bedtimes and wake times with a ± 30 minutes margin of error, whether it's the weekend or a weekday.
+Aim for consistent bedtimes and wake times with a ± 30 minutes margin of error, whether it’s the weekend or a weekday.

 ---

 In addition to your morning alarm clock, consider adding a “bedtime alarm,” which tells you when to go to sleep.

 * You do not have 24 hours in the day.
 You only have ~16 hours per day being awake once you factor in the sleep tax.
-That's like confusing revenue with profit.
+That’s like confusing revenue with profit.

 ---

-In the evening, dim the lights in your home to signal the body that it's time to wind down.
+In the evening, dim the lights in your home to signal the body that it’s time to wind down.
 Use low-positioned lights (rather than overhead) and yellow or, even better, deep orange/red lightbulbs, if available; they are less stimulating than typical lights.

 **Separate bed covers — sleeping the Scandinavian way** Individual duvets provide the warmest way to sleep, eliminating air gaps and the risk of your partner pulling or hogging the duvet in the middle of the night, ultimately stop nightly battle over the bedsheets.